Chain drops happen.

-In a recent Technique Tuesday, we discussed a quick solution to dropping your chain during a race.
+In an earlier Technique Tuesday, we discussed a quick solution to dropping your chain during a race.
 While the techniques listed are a great temporary way to get yourself out of a sticky situation, it won’t likely solve some of the deeper, mechanical problems that might be causing your chain to drop.
-In the first of a two-part article, we will examine some of the common problems that cause chains to drop and provide both solutions through adjustments or parts replacements.
+Today we are reviving a classic Mechanical Monday, which was the first of a two-part article.
+Here we examine some of the common problems that cause chains to drop and provide both solutions through adjustments or parts replacements.

-Stay tuned for part two, where we will offer seriously habitual chain-droppers a list of extras and goodies including chain guards, watchers and single chainring options and certain derailleurs you can install on your bike to transform your sloppy drivetrain into a bulletproof setup.
+In part two, we offer seriously habitual chain-droppers a list of extras and goodies including chain guards, watchers and single chainring options and certain derailleurs you can install on your bike to transform your sloppy drivetrain into a bulletproof setup.

 Avoiding Situations Where Dropping the Chain is Common